 Understanding the Dangers of CTE

 According to the Boston University CTE Center, chronic traumatic encephalopathy is a degenerative brain disease found in athletes, military veterans, and others with a history of repetitive head trauma.
-In CTE, a protein called tau malfunctions, which causes other proteins to malfunction in turn.
-This sets off a chain reaction when the tau protein spreads throughout the brain, killing off brain cells.
+In CTE, a protein called tau malfunctions, which causes other proteins to malfunction.
+This creates a chain reaction when the tau protein spreads throughout the brain, killing off brain cells.

-CTE has been seen in people as young as 17, but symptoms do not begin appearing until years after the onset of head impacts.
+CTE has been seen in people as young as 17, but symptoms do not appear until years after the onset of head impacts.
 Symptoms include impulse control issues, aggression, mood swings, depression, paranoia, short-term memory loss, confusion, impaired judgment, and dementia.

 As traumatic brain injury lawyers, we believe that sports organizations and sports leagues in colleges and schools should take every possible step to ensure that athletes are well protected.
-If you or a loved one has suffered a concussion, a traumatic brain injury, or brain damage as a result of someone else’s negligence or wrongdoing, please contact an experienced California brain injury attorney to obtain more information about pursuing your legal rights.
+If you or a loved one has suffered a concussion, a traumatic brain injury, or brain damage due to someone else’s negligence or wrongdoing, don’t hesitate to contact an experienced California brain injury attorney to obtain more information about pursuing your legal rights.